microsoft/finops-toolkit/docs/_docs/conduct-an-iteration.md

 ---

 <a name="about"></a>
-FinOps is an iterative, hierarchical process that requires cross-functional collaboration across business, technology, and finance teams.
-When you consider the 18 different capabilities, each with their own unique nuances, adopting FinOps can seem like a daunting task.
+FinOps is an iterative, hierarchical process that requires cross-functional collaboration across FinOps practitioners, leadership, product, engineering, finance, and procurement teams.
+When you consider the 22 different capabilities, each with their own unique nuances, adopting FinOps can seem like a daunting task.
 However, in this tutorial, you learn how to take an iterative approach to FinOps adoption where you:

 <!--[!div class="checklist"]-->
 - Define the right scope for your next FinOps investments.